Fuji vs. Fuji’s FUJINON XF 18mm F/2 Review

 If it wasn’t for how small it is, the XF 18mm F/2 would rarely spend much time mounted on my cameras.
 Optically, there are simply far better options.
 For those looking to be discrete with their cameras, it’s a really good option.

 Fuji do have a near dizzying variety of getting to 18mm though, and one option, the X70, is significantly more compact.
 Another, the WCL-X100 mounted on an X100, isn’t a great deal larger, but larger nonetheless.
 Then there are owners of the kit lenses, the XF 18-55mm F2.8-4 and XF 18-135mm F3.5-5.6 WR.
 Not to mention the XF 10-24mm F4 and XF 16-55mm F2.8 WR.
 Wow.
-With all these ways of capturing the focal, a prime needs to have a lot going for it in order to be added.
+With all these ways of capturing the focal, a prime needs to have a lot going for it in order to be added to my bag.
 Sadly, the XF 18mm F2 doesn’t quite have it in many respects.
 Fuji shooters have smaller and/or optically superior options available.

 If you’d like to purchase the XF 18mm F2, or anything else for that matter, please consider using one of the affiliate links below.
 The price is the same for you, but I earn a small commission, which really helps keep this site going.
 Thank you.